Glucagonoma is a very rare tumor of the islet cells of the pancreas, which leads to an excess of the hormone glucagon in the blood.

-If the tumor is only in the pancreas and surgery to remove it is successful, patients have a 5-year survival rate of 85%.
+If the tumor is only in the pancreas and surgery to remove it is successful, people have a 5-year survival rate of 85%.

 The cancer can spread to the liver.
-High blood sugar level can cause metabolic problems and tissue damage.
+High blood sugar level can cause problems with metabolism and tissue damage.

 Call your health care provider if you notice symptoms of glucagonoma.